 Since ancient times, Kerala is world-famous for its spice gardens and known as the spice paradise of India.
 Kozhikode is the spice city of India.
 You will find the blend of authentic spices in its rich food culture.
 The aroma pulls you towards Kerala, like thousands of tourists every year.

-European searched desperately for years to find the route to the spice capital fo India.
+Europe searched desperately for years to find the route to the spice capital of India.
 India was famous for its spices in the European market for centuries.
 The spice trade was the talk of the town in those days across the world.

 Spices Grown In Kerala:

-- Pepper- Pepper is the native to Kerala
+- Pepper- Pepper is a native to Kerala

 - Clove – Flavoring agent in Dishes